The curl operator on odd-dimensional manifolds: References

-\bib{Ven2010}{article}{ Author = {N.A. {Veniaminov}}, Title = {{Estimate for the remainder in the Weyl asymptotics of the spectrum of the Maxwell operator in Lipschitz domains}}, FJournal = {{Journal of Mathematical Sciences (New York)}}, Journal = {{J. Math.
-Sci., New York}}, ISSN = {1072-3374; 1573-8795/e}, Volume = {169}, Number = {1}, Pages = {46--63}, Year = {2010}, Publisher = {Springer US, New York, NY}, MSC2010 = {35Q61 35P20 35C20 78M35}, Zbl = {1219.35301} }
+\bib{Ven2010}{article}{ Author = {N.A. {Veniaminov}}, Title = {{Estimate for the remainder in the Weyl asymptotics of the spectrum of the Maxwell operator in Lipschitz domains}}, Journal = {{J. Math.
+Sci., New York}}, ISSN = {1072-3374; 1573-8795/e}, Volume = {169}, Number = {1}, Pages = {46--63}, Year = {2010}, Publisher = {Springer US, New York, NY}, }